NEU-DS-4200-S20-Staff/Assignment--Brushing-and-Linking-in-D3/README.md

 * `js` will contain all JavaScript files you write.
 E.g.,

   * `visualization.js` is the main code that builds all your visualizations.
+You will have to update this file to facilitate interaction between your table and the other two visualizations already implemented.

   * `scatterplot.js` is the code for creating a scatterplot using a [Reusable Chart model](https://bost.ocks.org/mike/chart/).

   * `linechart.js` is the code for creating a line chart using a [Reusable Chart model](https://bost.ocks.org/mike/chart/).

+  * `table.js` is skeleton code for creating a table using a [Reusable Chart model](https://bost.ocks.org/mike/chart/).
+Currently, it just creates a `<table></table>` tag.
+You will add code to this file to make the table headers, table rows, and table cells corresponding to the data in `texas.json`.

 * `lib` will contain any JavaScript library you use.
 It currently includes D3.